 District leaders said they’re not entirely sure why one proposition from the bond failed because it all would come at no extra cost to taxpayers.

-“I'm not sure why, but obviously that's something we have to assess and evaluate,” said Round Rock ISD superintendent Dr. Hafedh Azaiez said.
+“I'm not sure why, but, obviously, that's something we have to assess and evaluate,” Round Rock ISD Superintendent Dr. Hafedh Azaiez said.

 The district said the bond would actually lower the tax rate by about two and a half cents, because of a larger tax base with more people moving in, building homes and new businesses and property values in the area increasing.

-“Our average campus age is about 30 years, and so sometimes, you know, we would prioritize building a new building versus maybe fixing the older existing buildings,” Dr. Azaiez said.
+“Our average campus age is about 30 years.
+And so, sometimes, you know, we would prioritize building a new building versus maybe fixing the older existing buildings,” Azaiez said.
 “Most of the bonds that were in the past were usually to build new campuses or things like that.”

-Going forward, Azaiez says upgrading the athletic facilities is still a priority, but they will have to figure out a new way to fund it, whether that is another bond, a new one, or other means.
+Going forward, Azaiez said upgrading the athletic facilities is still a priority, but the district will have to figure out a new way to fund that, whether it's another bond, a new one or other means.

-The first phase of this new bond will start with replacing the technology and equipment for their students and teachers.
-They expect to start that in either January or February.
+The first phase of the newly-approved bond will start with replacing the technology and equipment for their students and teachers.
+Round Rock ISD expects to start that in either January or February.

 By spring, the district said there should be a more complete timeline of when the rest of the bond projects will get started.
 A list of all the proposed projects broken down by individual school can be found on RRISD’s website.